aklinker1/vite-plugin-web-extension/docs/guide/index.md

    });
    ```

-And you're all set!
-Run `pnpm dev` to open a browser and install the extension in dev mode, or `pnpm build` to build your extension for production.
+That's it!
+You're ready to go.
+Run `pnpm dev` to open a browser and install the extension in development mode, or `pnpm build` to bundle your extension for production.